 The University of Chicago Pritzker School of Medicine is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.

-After logging in or creating an account, click "Register Now!" below.
+REGISTRATION: After logging in/creating an account, click "Register Now!" below.
 Simply follow the prompts to complete your registration.

 Please Note: The credit claiming process will close three months after the conference end date.
 Requests to claim credit after three months will be subject to additional fees.